ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 ```

 Calculate the protocol fees to collect, if any, and mint liquidity tokens accordingly.
 Because the parameters
-to `_mintFee` are the old reserve values, the fee is calculated accuratedly based only on pool changes due to
+to `_mintFee` are the old reserve values, the fee is calculated accurately based only on pool changes due to
 fees.

 ```solidity